junxit/us-congress-bills-112/metadata.md

 - 2011-11-04 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 2, 1 Present (Roll no. 831). (text: CR H7342)
 - 2011-11-04 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 387 - 2, 1 Present (Roll no. 831).(text: CR H7342)
 - 2011-11-07 — Received in the Senate.
 Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 221.
+- 2011-11-17 — Amendment SA 1222 agreed to in Senate by Unanimous Consent.
+- 2011-11-17 — Amendment SA 1222 proposed by Senator Levin for Senator Feinstein. (consideration: CR S7777-7778; text: CR S7777-7778) In the nature of a substitute.
+- 2011-11-17 — Measure laid before Senate by unanimous consent. (consideration: CR S7777-7778)
+- 2011-11-17 — Passed Senate with an amendment by Unanimous Consent.
+- 2011-11-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2011-11-17 — Senate amendment agreed to: Amendment SA 1222 agreed to in Senate by Unanimous Consent.
+- 2011-11-17 — Senate amendment proposed (on the floor): Amendment SA 1222 proposed by Senator Levin for Senator Feinstein.(consideration: CR S7777-7778; text: CR S7777-7778)
+- 2011-11-17 — Senate amendment submitted